-Submission to the UK Government Urban Congestion Enquiry
+Traffic Congestion Problems & Solutions: A Submission to the UK Government Urban Congestion Inquiry

-This paper was submitted by Smarter Cambridge Transport to the House of Commons Transport Committee’s Urban Congestion Enquiry in January 2017.
+A version of this paper was submitted by Smarter Cambridge Transport to the House of Commons Transport Committee’s Urban Congestion Inquiry in January 2017.
 A printable PDF version with information about Smarter Cambridge Transport is available here.

-We present here some ideas for reducing congestion and pollution in urban areas, developed in the context of the Greater Cambridge area (roughly Cambridge city and South Cambridgeshire district).
-The area is typical of many UK towns and cities, with an urban population under 150,000, surrounded by a dispersed rural population.
+We present here some ideas for reducing congestion and pollution in urban areas, applicable in the UK and worldwide.
+The ideas were developed in the context of the Greater Cambridge area (roughly Cambridge city and South Cambridgeshire district), which is typical of many UK towns and cities.
+The region has an urban population under 150,000, surrounded by a dispersed rural population.

 Congestion-reduction measures can be thought of as falling into two categories: temporary and virtuous.